Hertie School: Enrollment and Degrees

-As of September 2020, a total of 687 students were enrolled in the school.
-This includes 539 master's students, 51 Executive MPA participants and 63 doctoral students.
-There are over 2,100 alumni.
+As of September 2023, a total of 801 students were enrolled in the school.
+This includes 652 master's students, 52 Executive MPA participants and 64 doctoral students.
+There are over 2,700 alumni.

 Predominantly, Hertie School's students have backgrounds in law, economics, political science and international relations and pursue a Master of Public Policy, Master of International Affairs or Master of Data Science for Public Policy degree.
-The school offers its students the opportunity to complete a "professional year" at a multinational corporation, government ministry or an international organization.
-In addition to this possibility, research collaboration with faculty is encouraged.
 The Hertie School also offers an Executive Masters of Public Administration.

 Academic programmes

-The Hertie School currently offers three Master programmes, an executive Master, and a PhD programme.
+The Hertie School currently offers three Master programmes, an executive Master, and a PhD programme: